Cashier makes last payment in 2021

 Data updated in August say that emergency aid for 2021 was paid to 39.4 million people.
 According to the Ministry of Citizenship, this number dropped to 35 million after reassessments of registrations.

 Among these people, approximately 20 million (57%) are not on CadÚnico.
-Officially, this audience is not in line for Bolsa Família and, therefore, should not join Auxílio Brasil until December.
+Officially, this audience is not in line at the Bolsa Família and, therefore, should not join Auxílio Brasil until December.

 About five million emergency aid beneficiaries are in CadÚnico, but not in Bolsa Família.
 If the government fulfills the promise of clearing the queue, part of these people will receive Auxílio Brasil by the end of 2021.
 Another part will not receive it because they do not meet the requirements of the program.